michaeldmcqueen/resources.gmt.com-website/_staffing_resources/volunteer/cafeteria-host.md

 * Help participants clean out their coolers each afternoon
 * Attend daily cafeteria team meeting
 * Commit to developing relationships with participants, Red Shirts, lodging facility staff, cosponsors, and members of the community
+* Collect food surveys and meal data to improve the quality and options for each meal, as requested
 * Serve and support the crew manager and camp director
 * Attend nightly staff meetings